-In his seven years at THE FUTURIST magazine, he's by-lined more than 180 articles on the future, everything from flying cars to quantum computing, from geo-engineering to the future of the human brain.
+In his nearly nine years at THE FUTURIST magazine, he by-lined more than 180 articles on the future, everything from flying cars to quantum computing, from geo-engineering to the future of the human brain.
 He's solicited and edited articles from some of the most important visionaries of our time inventor Ray Kurzweil, iRobot founder Rodney Brooks, author and New America Foundation director Joel Garreau, military strategist Edward N. Luttwak, nanotechnology pioneer K. Eric Drexler, open-net advocate and sci-fi luminary Cory Doctorow, psychologist Philip Zimbardo, anthropologist and neuroscientist Helen Fisher, and economist Martin Wolfe among many others.
 As a journalist he's interviewed former U.S. House Speaker Newt Gingrich, Rep. Dennis Kucinich, former CIA director Robert James Woolsey, tech guru Tim O'Reilly, gerentologist Aubrey deGrey, mathematician Stephen Wolfram, among many other luminaries.

 His writing has appeared in various publications and on many sites, including THE FUTURIST magazine, Slate, The Sun, MIT Technology Review, The Wilson Quarterly, Encyclopedia Britannica online, the Utne Reader, and as part of Discovery Channel broadcasts.
 His writing has been translated into Spanish, Turkish, Chinese, Japanese, and Russian.